schikani/esp-wifi-station/README.md

 ### Method 2 (Low RAM)
 This method is for the models with lower RAM.
 It uses the pre-compiled python script (.mpy file) to use small RAM efficiently.

-Upload "esp_station.mpy" with "boot.py" adding the following line in "boot.py"
+Upload "esp_wifi_station.mpy" with "boot.py" adding the following line in "boot.py"
-> from esp_station import *
+> from esp_wifi_station import *

 ## Getting the following text.
 You will get the below text because, there is no database (.json file) in your system so, a new json file is created automatically with default settings and values at the next reboot.